-The SAJE Center mission is to accelerate progress in the justice system by linking community, research and government in sustained partnership.
-Key operational areas for SAJE are:
+SAJE 's mission is to accelerate progress in the justice system by linking community, research, and government in sustained partnership.
+Key operational areas include:

 Continuous feedback for system improvement,

 System reports for evaluating overall progress

 Founded in 2017 in Washington State, the Center for the Study and Advancement of Justice Effectiveness (SAJE) is an inter-institutional, interdisciplinary collaborative emphasizing justice-related research translation.